Dataset Evidence

 Reddit's r/AmItheAsshole is a subreddit where people post real moral dilemmas -- from "AITA for not attending my sister's wedding?" to "AITA for firing my best friend?" -- and the community votes.
 The four verdicts: YTA (You're the Asshole), NTA (Not the Asshole), ESH (Everyone Sucks Here), and NAH (No Assholes Here).

 This is not a toy dataset.
 It is 270,000 posts, each with dozens to thousands of comments providing moral reasoning, counterarguments, and contextual questions.
-It is the closest thing that exists to a large-scale record of how ordinary people actually reason about ethics.
+It is one of the strongest public records of how ordinary people reason about everyday ethics at scale.

 270K